Merchifies.com

 Diet and Nutrition

 I've seen it time and time again: a chubby Beagle that moves slow and seems "lazy" is often just a dog struggling under excess weight.
-A balanced Beagle diet rich in high-quality protein and low in empty-filler calories is non-negotiable.
-Stick to measured meals and go easy on the treats.
-Your vet can help you figure out the perfect portion size.
+A balanced Beagle diet rich in high-quality protein and low in empty-filler calories is non-negotiable for optimal Beagle lifespan.

 Exercise and Activity Level